 It’d be a tall order for “Bull” to replicate the success of “The Rider,” which won the top prize in Directors’ Fortnight, was picked up by Sony Pictures Classics and won the Gotham Independent Film Award as the year’s best indie.
-But “Bull” is a tough but affecting film, a slice of life that should itself have some life now that it’s been unveiled in Cannes.
+But “Bull” is a tough but affecting film, a slice of life that could itself have some life on the arthouse circuit.

 Or, rather, “Bull” is a slice of lives, a duet between two characters who make indelible impressions.
 Amber Havard plays Kris, a 14-year-old girl who sometimes seems intent on following her mother to jail; Rob Morgan is Abe, a former bull rider trying to hang on in the rodeo circuit despite an injury-wracked body.